mbarbar/crux-bitcode/README.md

   * Can be used as a dependency
 * `qownnotes`: same problem as `qt5`

+### LLVM/Clang version
+If LLVM or Clang (or their runtime dependencies) are included in `pkgs.txt`, then version 10 is used.
+The `ports` directory is "frozen" (modulo required fixes) whereas the `image/ports` directory is not.
+LLVM and Clang (and dependencies) in `image/ports` are updated as necessary.

+Thus there is a tension where LLVM/Clang ports, when building bitcode, are of different versions to the included LLVM/Clang.
+If LLVM (or Clang) is built, explicitly or as a dependency, the container will use the newly built LLVM (or Clang) and not the one included in the image.
+This can be an older version.

 ## TODO
 * Ability to run `build-bitcode.sh` from anywhere.
 * Command line options for `build-bitcode.sh` and `build-bitcode.py`.